-Hungary and LNG terminal in Croatia12.
-June 2020. / SEE Energy News
+Hungary and LNG terminal in Croatia, SEE Energy News

 MFGK Croatia, a Croatian subsidiary of MVM- State-owned Hungarian Electricity Works recently booked capacity in the future liquefied natural gas (LNG) terminal on Krk island.
 MFGK Croatia will get LNG to the terminal only from western European market players.

 MVM said that the capacity booking is of historical significance, as it will mark the first time gas from a dedicated LNG source will be delivered to Hungary.
 The signed agreements are in line with the MVM Group’s strategic goals to diversify gas sources and delivery routes, as the sources of LNG procured will come exclusively from reputable western European companies.

 In light of global market trends, LNG has become a competitive optional source in the region, further strengthening the gas market position of Hungary and the MVM Group.
 However, the company acknowledged that deliveries of Russian gas would remain the backbone of energy security for Hungary and the region.